 The Coordinator for Multicultural Development in the Office of the Vice President for Student Affairs and Services gives special attention to the development of multicultural competencies for both students and staff.
-The coordinator, along with an assistant who focuses on lesbian, bisexual, gay and transgendered issues, plans and conducts training programs and works with a variety of multicultural issues and projects.
+The coordinator, along with an assistant who focuses on lesbian, bisexual, gay and transgender issues, plans and conducts training programs and works with a variety of multicultural issues and projects.

-The Office of Minority Student Affairs (OMSA), a department within the Office of the Provost initiates, coordinates and implements a range of services and programs that attempt to positively impact the quality of life for racial/ethnic minority students.
-The office serves as a support and advocacy network through which racial/ethnic students are provided effective assistance during their academic tenure.
-The office also assists in the formation of policies and procedures that impact students at Michigan State University.

-Typical programs include: annual Minority Student Orientation and Welcome Receptions; Cultural Programs, which provide forums to enhance intellectual, social and personal development for students; operation of the Multicultural Center in the MSU Union; and the Minority Aide Program, which consists of 57 undergraduate students assigned to the residence halls to act as resource agents for students and staff.
-OMSA maintains a liaison relationship with the four racial/ethnic student organizations described below-APASO, BSA, CRU and NAISO.
-The office is located in 338 Student Services, 353-7745.
+The Office of Racial Ethnic Student Affairs (ORESA), a department within the Office of the Provost, initiates, coordinates, and implements a wide range of services and programs to positively impact the quality of life for racial ethnic students.
+ORESA serves as a support and advocacy network through which racial ethnic students are provided effective assistance during their academic tenure.
+ORESA provides many cultural programs to enhance intellectual, social and personal development of students.
+Typical programs include: Welcome Receptions, MAGIC, Black Power Rally, Dia De La Mujer, Aanii Program, annual NAISO student pow-wow, and Cultural Vogue.
+ORESA also coordinates the Racial Ethnic Student Aide Program composed of 61 undergraduate students assigned to the residence halls to act as resource agents for students and staff.
+ORESA operates the Multicultural Center located in the Union and maintains a liaison relationship with the four racial ethnic student organizations described below-APASO, BSA, CRU and NAISO.
+ORESA is located in 338 Student Services, 353-7745.

-Special Groups
+SPECIAL GROUPS